peter-durrant/dotnet/ChildWindow/README.md

 The new `DialogFactory` is responsible for creating `Window` objects using either the default behaviour using the `ReflectionDialogFactory` or custom behaviour when requiring this additional functionality.

-The `DialogFactory` class (DialogFactory.cs)[./View/DialogFactory.cs] continues to use the `ReflectionDialogFactory` for all `Window` objects, except for those recognised as requiring the `Owner` to be set.
+The [`DialogFactory`](./View/DialogFactory.cs) class continues to use the `ReflectionDialogFactory` for all `Window` objects, except for those recognised as requiring the `Owner` to be set.

-Since the `DialogFactory` can set the `Owner`, this must be initialised using the parent window, in this case in (App.xaml.cs)[./WpfApp/App.xaml.cs].
+Since the `DialogFactory` can set the `Owner`, this must be initialised using the parent window, in this case in [App.xaml.cs](./WpfApp/App.xaml.cs).

 ```c#
 var dialogFactory = new DialogFactory();